osisoft/OSI-Samples-OCS/library_samples/Java/ocs_sample_library_preview/README.md

-# Welcome
+# OSIsoft Cloud Services Java Library Sample

-The JAVA OCS library is an introductory language-specific examples of programming against OSISoft Cloud Services ([OCS](https://www.osisoft.com/Solutions/OSIsoft-Cloud-Services/)).
+The Java OCS library is an introductory language-specific examples of programming against OSISoft Cloud Services ([OCS](https://www.osisoft.com/Solutions/OSIsoft-Cloud-Services/)).
 It is intended as an instructional samples only and is not for production use.

 The library is not intended to show every endpoint and every option/parameter for endpoints it has.
 The library is known to be incomplete.

 Other language libraries and samples are available on [Github](https://github.com/osisoft/OSI-Samples).

 To install these locally run:
-mvn install
+`mvn install`

 Tests are done by testing the sample apps that use this